Updated: July 6, 2026

 I’ve spent years developing multiple simple syrup recipes using fresh ingredients that highlight natural flavors.
 After making dozens of variations over the years, this homemade strawberry syrup has become a staple in my kitchen and renders the richest flavor.
 Unlike many store-bought syrups loaded with artificial ingredients and preservatives, this recipe is made with fresh strawberries, sugar, and orange zest.
 I’ve also tested different cooking methods and found that macerating the berries and gently heating them in a double boiler produces the deepest flavor and most vibrant color, without losing the integrity of the fruit.
-Whether you’re drizzling this on French toast, mixing this into strawberry lemonade, or using it as an ice cream topper, this syrup adds a touch of summer sweetness to just about anything.

 close up photo of strawberry syrup